Retrodad0001/EasyDbMigrator/README.md

 4. Make it easy to integrate Postgre SQL migrations in your CI/CD flows
 5. Make it easy to perform manual Microsoft SQL migrations
 6. Make it easy to perform manual Postgre SQL migrations
+7. Make it easy to integrate this package in your own code/tool
-7. Provide examples and stimulate discussions about writing integration tests in code (so please send me feedback or start a good discussion)
+8. Provide examples and stimulate discussions about writing integration tests in code (so please send me feedback or start a good discussion)

 ## Get started with EasyDBMigrator :